Pakistan – the manacled LNG player

 There were tenders again in 2012 that once more got stuck in the administration noodle soup.

 Pakistan is a country with massive, yearlong needs and a huge market that will grow at breakneck speed once customers can be sure that the gas stays on.
-The thing to do is a big base-load, onshore terminal such as you find them in most other big economies.
-Only those can assure to deliver what Pakistan needs as they provide the operational flexibility and comfort needed by such a big market.
+The thing to do is a big base-load, onshore terminal such as you find in most other big economies.
+Only those can ensure to delivery of what Pakistan needs as they provide the operational flexibility and comfort needed by such a big market.

-There are some storage sites, the closest of which is Nawakshah which can be used to help stabilize send out profiles and most of the pipeage is there to bring the gas as far north as Lahore so some dab of compressing power here and there might just do but much of the demand is in and around Karachi anyhow.
+There are some storage sites, the closest of which is Nawakshah which can be used to help stabilize send-out profiles most of the pipeage is there to bring the gas as far north as Lahore so some dab of compressing power here and there might just do but much of the demand is in and around Karachi anyhow.

 It would be a shame that a country that is among the biggest planetary users of CNG stopped doing so just because there is no more gas.